LRCarroll/LRCarroll.github.io/about.md

 Kia Ora, my name is Liam Carroll

-I am currently in the process of completing my PhD in chemistry from the University of Canterbury, New Zealand.
-I am currently scheduled to defend my thesis at the end of April 2022.
-I have also completed a BSc(Hons) in chemistry sand a BSc majoring in chemistry and mathematics, also from the University of Canterbury.
-My graduate research focuses on the chemical modification of transparent semiconducting materials to alter their electronic properties for use in devices.
+I am a postdoctoral researcher at the University of New South Wales, Australia, where I work on developing electrochemical aptamer-based sensors.
+I completed my PhD in chemistry from the University of Canterbury, New Zealand, where I focused on the chemical modification of transparent semiconducting materials for use in electronic devices.

-I am currently looking to expand my horizons in Europe and if you have any interesting opportunities, please feel free to contact me below.
+In addition to my PhD, I hold a BSc(Hons) in chemistry and a BSc majoring in chemistry and mathematics, both from the University of Canterbury.
+My research interests include nanotechnology, electrochemistry, and bioanalytical chemistry.

- This is my personal website.
-The views expressed on this page are mine alone and not those of any organisation I am related to.
-It will be updated when I have time.
+On this website, you'll find updates on my current research, publications, and other projects.
+Please note that the views expressed here are my own and not those of any organisation I am affiliated with.
+I will update this page when time permits, so please check back periodically.
+If you have any interesting opportunities or collaborations, please feel free to contact me below.

 **Email:** [liam.robert.carroll@gmail.com](liam.robert.carroll@gmail.com)